 The keys we create here should always be encrypted for storage.
 First, we will always be performing this step with manual intervention.
 Second, we cannot guarantee that our media won't fall into adversarial hands.
 This situation is perfect for the two-factor approach of needing to possess the USB drives while also knowing the password to the keys.

 Note: ZFS is a copy-on-write filesystem.
-You should NEVER write an an unencrypted private key to this dataset, because there's no easy guaranteed way to overwrite it.
+You should NEVER write unencrypted private keys to this dataset because there's no easy guaranteed way to overwrite it.
 Always use a pipe when generating ECC keys.

 The highest performing 384-bit ECDSA curve is

 secp384r1, which is the curve we'll use here.

 # openssl ecparam -name secp384r1 -genkey | openssl ec -aes256 -out ecc/private.key